Moist and sweet pumpkin cupcakes with an easy cream cheese frosting. These cupcakes are perfect for pumpkin lovers!

 - Frost the cooled cupcakes as desired.

 I've also tested this recipe using 1 teaspoon pumpkin pie spice + ½ teaspoon ground cinnamon in place of all of the spices listed in the recipe.
-Both taste great, but I prefer the recipe as written above!
+Both options taste great!